ankit-rathi/Decision-Intelligence-Engine/chapters/11_Operational_Decision_Systems.md

 ---

-## Example Section — Product Recommendations in an E-Commerce Platform
+## Example — Product Recommendations in an E-Commerce Platform

 An online retail platform provides personalized product recommendations to customers while they browse.